The Mathematics Program

 Check your placement

-College Distinction for Mathmatics
+College Distinction for Mathematics

 College Distinction provides exceptional current Arkansas Tech students an opportunity to challenge themselves academically and gain recognition for their outstanding work in the college classroom.
 Students with at least sixty hours of college credit and thirty hours of course work at Arkansas Tech with a minimum 3.5 GPA are invited to participate in the program.
 Students who accept the invitation to pursue College Distinction will have the opportunity to take two courses designated as distinction courses.
 The first is an enrichment course.
 This course provides an extra educational experience related to the student’s field of study and could include, among other experiences, study abroad, internship, service learning, or mentor-guided research.
 The second is an enhanced capstone course.
 This course demonstrates a student’s ability to work at an exceptional level in a given field and is enhanced by an advanced or accelerated curriculum.